 It's possible to speak English at a very high level without using a lot of idioms in your own speech.
 That's because there are many different ways of saying the same things.
 After you have a very good understanding of some idioms, you can sprinkle them into your own speech and writing.

-Although you don't need to use them frequently, you absolutely have to understand idioms to reach an advanced English level because native speakers use them all the time.
-This list contains many of the most common T idioms.
+Although you don't need to use them frequently, you absolutely have to understand idioms to reach an advanced English level because native speakers use them regularly.

 Before you go through the list, let's review what an idiom is:

 - An idiom is a group of words that has a meaning that is different from the individual words that make up the expression.